 FAQs (People Also Ask)

 Yes.
-As your world expands and updates roll out, Minecraft continuously uses more storage.
+When your Minecraft world grows and new updates are released, Minecraft continuously uses more storage.

 Final Verdict